 The stator clutch is inside the vehicle's torque converter.
 It's critical to the torque converter's operation and the vehicle's overall drivability.
 During low-speed operation, the stator locks, creating a vortex.
 The redirected flow assists the impeller, resulting in torque multiplication.
 The stator remains locked until the torque converter reaches its coupling phase.

-This is a point in the torque converter's cycle where the turbine (attached to the transmission) reaches 90% of the impeller's (attached to the engine) speed.
-At this point there is no more torque multiplication and the stator is allowed to spin freely.
-An overrunning clutch allows the stator to spin freely in one direction and keeps it from rotating in the other.
+The coupling phase is a point in the torque converter's cycle where the turbine (attached to the transmission) reaches 90% of the impeller's (attached to the engine) speed.
+At this point, there is no more torque multiplication because the stator is allowed to spin freely.
+The stator's overrunning clutch enables the stator to spin freely in one direction while keeping it from rotating in the other.

-This will result in overheating of the torque converter and will be evident, because the converter's hub will turn dark blue.
+This problem results in overheating of the torque converter and quickly turns the converter's hub dark blue.
 A little blue discoloration around the hub is considered normal, but dark blue/black is not.

-A good way to check for normal operation is to place the converter on a bench and use your fingers to rotate the stator inside of the shell.
-It will be splined and should spin freely in one direction and should lock up in the other.
-If it spins freely in both directions or if it’s locked in both directions, the torque converter must be replaced.
+To diagnose the one-way clutch, place the torque converter on the bench and use your fingers to rotate the stator inside of the shell.
+It's splined and should spin freely in one direction and lock in the other.
+A faulty clutch rotates freely in both directions or is locked in both directions.